YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TPFAIL, Transaction COMMIT failed. failure code: xxxx.

-Run Time Error: This indicates that GT.M attempted to process this transaction four times, but encountered an error every time. xxxx contains the failure codes for the four attempts.
+Run Time Error: This indicates that YottaDB attempted to process this transaction four times, but encountered an error every time. xxxx contains the failure codes for the four attempts.
 It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.

 Action: Report this database error to the group responsible for database integrity at your operation.